How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 According to the latest nationwide survey (1,247 people),

-27.4% of moms who didn't take newborn photos have deep regrets .
+27.4% of moms who didn't take newborn photos feel deep regret .

-What is particularly shocking is the number one reason for regret.
+What is particularly poignant is the number one reason for regret.

 "I will never see my newborn baby again" (75.8%)